FRAC3 laser hair removal at Monarch MD West Vancouver

 • Shaving is fine.
 Avoid waxing and plucking.

-• Gentle exfoliation later can help prevent ingrowns.
+• Gentle exfoliation can help prevent ingrowns later.

-• Tell us about any new meds or skin changes.
+• Let us know about any new medications or skin changes.

 Safety note: timing and settings depend on skin tone, hair type, and medical history.
-Your provider will tailor the plan.
+Your provider will tailor the plan at your consultation.

 Myths vs facts